Processions and saetas. Here are 15 things you should know about Holy Week in Andalucia

 Easter is closely linked to the preparation of pastries which are different from the rest of the year.
 Torrijas are one of these traditional sweets, made with toast soaked in milk and honey, dipped in egg and fried.
 Petiños and buñuelos can be found in every house.
 If you come to Spain during Holy Week, you simply must try these great-tasting snacks.

-Spain has become the place to go during Holy Week.
-Don’t miss their cultural and gastronomic riches.
-An excellent choice to enjoy these days of rest in an atmosphere of recollection and artistic wealth.
+Spain has undoubtedly become a destination par excellence in Holy Week.
+Don’t miss its cultural and gastronomic wealth.
+A good choice for enjoying these days of rest in an ambience of reflection and artistic wealth.

-If you’re thinking of going to Andalucia for Holy Week, we recommend Fuerte Hoteles.
-Hotels and apartments with excellent service and quality according to Tripadvisor, and supported by over 50 years of experience, they are the best choice for a getaway to unwind and experience this Passion Week.
-Marbella, Conil, Grazalema, El Rompido, Estepona or Torrox are some areas where you can find great accommodation.
+If you want to discover Andalucia’s extraordinary Holy Week, be in no doubt that the best option is Fuerte Hoteles.
+Hotels and apartments with excellent amenities, which are leaders in quality according to Tripadvisor and backed up by over 60 years’ experience, are the best choice for a getaway to switch off and experience this Week of Passion.
+Marbella, Conil, Grazalema, El Rompido and Torrox are just some of the enclaves where you can find this magnificent accommodation.